mem-memov/novikov.blog/clofsp6v6000209l3cbyw2msb.md

 ---

-When dealing with word representations in a graph it became obvious that pracically everything gets connected to everything.
+When dealing with word representations in a graph it became obvious that practically everything gets connected to everything.
 Each letter gets connected to each possible letter that followed it at least once.
 Such a dense structure imposes its limitations on us.
 Namely the limitation of mathematical power operation.

 We cannot have too many letters in an alphabet.
 Russian language has 33 letters.
 They even try to reduce the number to 32 eliminating the letter ё.
 English speaking people enjoy using 26 letters.
 Why not 256 letters?